 Acquisitions & Donations

-At present, the Dozier Library does not have an acquisition budget and is dependent on the generosity of parishioners for donations of new or gently used books.
+Although the Dozier Library has a modest budget for acquisitions, it is largely dependent on the generosity of parishioners for donations of new or gently used books.
 Parishioners with suggestions of books to be added to the collection can record them in the three-ring binder marked “Suggestions” near the entrance door.

 Parishioners who have books to donate should contact the Library Committee at DozierLibrary@gmail.com to arrange a time to drop off the books.
 Because the library is used for committee meetings, classes, and other activities each week, it is not appropriate to leave books anonymously.
 For one thing, there is no storage space.
 For another, it can be difficult to determine whether a book has been inadvertently left behind by someone who used the room or is an intended donation.